-Civil society organisations and social economy actors are often on the frontline of identifying social needs, new or unmet or inadequately met, because they are in direct contact with users on the ground (e.g. new typology of users coming to a service, users with multiple complex needs, reasons why new users come to a service, etc.) and on the basis of their specific experience they have a strong understanding of the needs and rights.
-Furthermore, they are often able to collect data that is not available to authorities (for instance on undocumented migrants; on which sectors of the population are mostly affected by the economic crisis - in some countries the crisis has affected also people that beforehand were not in need; on new groups experiencing poverty- e.g. men separated from their partner, the working-poor...).
+Civil society organisations and social economy actors are often on the frontline of identifying social needs, new or unmet or inadequately met, because they are in direct contact with users on the ground (e.g. new typology of users coming to a service, users with multiple complex needs, reasons why new users come to a service, etc.) and on this basis they have a strong understanding of the needs and rights of users and beneficiaries.
+Furthermore, they are often able to collect data that is not available to authorities (for instance on undocumented migrants; on which sectors of the population are mostly affected by the economic crisis - in some countries the crisis has affected people that beforehand were not in need; on new groups experiencing poverty- e.g. men separated from their partner, the working-poor...).